Sporting Dogs

 About the Barbet

-The Barbet is a very large sporting dogs known for its outgoing nature and highly intelligent mind.
-Adaptable to most living situations, the Barbet is best matched with experienced owners.
+The Barbet is a large sporting dog known for being deeply loving with its family and friendly once acquainted.
+With a highly intelligent mind, adaptable to most living situations, the Barbet is best matched with experienced owners.
 Typically standing 20 to 25 inches tall at the shoulder and weighing 37 to 62 pounds, this breed has a life expectancy of 13 to 15 years, making it a long-lived companion for the right family.

 Originally classified within the Sporting Dogs group, the Barbet brings a distinct combination of traits that sets it apart.
 The Barbet is a high-energy breed that thrives with plenty of daily exercise and mental stimulation.
 Deeply affectionate, the Barbet loves being close to its people and forms strong bonds with every member of the household.